 Rank your top programs

 After you’ve applied and interviewed at your top choice residency programs, you’ll rank them and they will rank you.
-For the AOA Match, this process takes place in mid-January.

 Get ready for Match Day